Home » The books I read in 2025

 What I learned:

 This book is just bad news.
 There’s no two ways about it.
 Micro and nanoplastics are EVERYWHERE, and you might think “Yeah, I know”, but I didn’t know how bad it was until I read this book.
 You are eating and breathing plastic every day, and it’s all bad for you, as you would expect.
-And the worst news is that there’s no stopping this any time soon because plastic is everywhere.
-So by the end, I ended up wondering who this book is for, and the honest answer is that I don’t know, because probably not a lot of people need to learn that much about microplastics given there is no escaping them.
+And the worst news is that there’s no stopping this anytime soon because plastic is everywhere.
+So by the end, I ended up wondering who this book is for, and the honest answer is that I don’t know, because probably not a lot of people need to learn that much about microplastics given that there is no escaping them.

 4. Think Again – Adam Grant